This section discusses the University’s fees, expenses,financial aid, and registration for students.

 Students may drop courses by the drop deadline according to official procedures.
-However, courses dropped after the end of the second week of classes will not affect the fees that have been assessed (see page 22).
+However, courses dropped after the end of the second week of classes will not affect the fees that have been assessed (see pages 21-22).

 A student may drop a course after the end of the drop period only in exceptional circumstances and with authorization of the dean of his or her college.

 Auditing.
 When you audit, you have permission to attend a course without taking it for credit.
 (Auditing is not permitted in noncredit courses.)
 You may be admitted to a class on a space-available basis with the instructor’s consent as indicated by his or her signature on an audit authorization form, which must be filed in Enrollment Services before the end of the add period.
 The instructor will determine the extent to which you may participate in class activities.
 Your name will not appear on official class rosters, and the course will not be noted on your grade report or permanent academic record.
 Note: You must be enrolled in at least one other course to be permitted to audit a course without additional fees.